joelkur/cyber-security-project-1/README.md

 Links to the flaw sources:
 - [/todoapp/views.py#L43](/todoapp/templates/todos.html#L22)

-The description of todos is assumed to be safe and is rendered as-is to the HTML.
-This is problematic as now potentially
+The title and description of todos is assumed to be safe and is rendered as-is to the HTML.
+This makes the application vulnerable to XSS, as an attacker may enter malicious javascript to the input fields, that are then executed on the user's browser.
+This could especially be dangerous with broken access control, as an attacker could e.g. create a todo with malicious input and send link to that todo to a group of target users.
+The malicious script may, for example, read the visiting user's session and send it to the attacker.

+This scenario can be reproduced by, for example, with the following steps:
+1. Log in with `alice`
+2. To one of the input fields in "Add new todo" form, write `<script>alert(document.cookie)</script>`, and submit the form
+3. Copy the link of the new todo to clipboard, log out and login with `bob`
+4. Go to the link in clipboard
+5. Now an alert should appear containing the contents of bob's cookie

+This can be fixed by escaping the user input, which prevents executing user input as code.

 Links to the fixes:
 - [/todoapp/views.py#L46](/todoapp/templates/todos.html#L21)